-The Internal Audit function is performed in-house under the purview of the Corporate Assurance Department (CAD) which oversees both internal audit and P&CI matters.
-The primary role of the Internal Audit function is to undertaken independent and systematic reviews of the Group's internal control system so as to provide objective assurance on the adequacy, integrity and effectiveness of the Group's risk management, internal controls, anti-bribery and anti-corruption, Speak Up and the overall governance processes within the Group.
+The Internal Audit function is performed in-house under the purview of the CAD.
+The primary role of the Internal Audit function is to undertake independent and systematic reviews of the Group's internal control system so as to provide objective assurance on the adequacy, integrity and effectiveness of the Group's risk management, internal controls, anti-bribery/anti-corruption, Speak Up and the overall governance processes within the Group.